palaciod/job-scout/README.md

 # Job Scout 🕵️‍♂️

+> **⚠️ Windows Only**: This project currently supports Windows only due to native C++ automation tools.
+Cross-platform support is planned for future releases.

 An intelligent automated job discovery and evaluation system for LinkedIn.
 Job Scout automatically scans through job postings, filters promising opportunities, and uses AI to evaluate how well they match your profile - saving you hours of manual job searching.

 ## 🎯 What It Does